 To insert a CD/DVD, press the open button 1 and carefully place a CD/DVD onto the disc tray with label-side facing up (use just enough force for the disc to click onto the tray's spindle).
 Gently push the CD/DVD tray in until its lock "clicks" and you are ready to start.
 The busy indicator 2 will light up while data is being accessed, or while an audio/video CD, or DVD, is playing.
 If power is unexpectedly interrupted, insert an object such as a straightened paper clip into the emergency eject hole 3 to open the tray.

 Sound Volume Adjustment

 How high the sound volume can be set depends on the setting of the volume control within Windows.
-Click the Volume icon on the taskbar to check the setting (see "Audio Features" on page 2 - 7).
+Click the Volume icon on the notification area to check the setting.